ringed-kingfisher-1600

 Distribution

-Magdalena Valley: This species also inhabits the Magdalena Valley, which is a major geographical region in Colombia that includes departments like Tolima, Huila, and Cundinamarca.
+Magdalena Valley: This species also inhabits the Magdalena Valley, which is a major geographical region that includes departments like Tolima, Huila, and Cundinamarca.
 The river systems and wetland areas in this region offer ideal hunting grounds for the Ringed Kingfisher.

-Amazon Basin: The Ringed Kingfisher is present in the Amazon Basin region of Colombia, which includes departments like Putumayo, Caqueta, and Guaviare.
+Amazon Basin: The Ringed Kingfisher is present in the Amazon Basin region which includes departments like Putumayo, Caqueta, and Guaviare.
 The extensive rivers, forests, and wetlands in the Amazon provide ample opportunities for this kingfisher to thrive.

 Taxonomy